General and Gastrointestinal Surgery: Our Heritage

 The Division of General and Gastrointestinal Surgery has been a core component of the Department of Surgery since the department's inception, providing the basis for the full spectrum of surgical care.
 A division with many proud firsts, General and Gastrointestinal Surgery boasts notable surgical advances and exceptional specialists who have set the standard for today's modern general surgeon.

-In 1998, the Department of Surgery reformulated its multidisciplinary intensive care unit team and started the BWH surgical intensive care service consisting of general surgeons, anesthesiologists, pulmonologists and thoracic surgeons.
+In 1998, the Department of Surgery reformulated its multidisciplinary intensive care unit team and started the Brigham surgical intensive care service, consisting of general surgeons, anesthesiologists, pulmonologists and thoracic surgeons.

-Michael J. Zinner, MD, chairman of the Department of Surgery and surgeon-in-chief of BWH, served as chief of the Division of General and Gastrointestinal Surgery from 1994 to 2000.
-Francis D. Moore, Jr., MD has headed the division since then.
+Michael J. Zinner, MD, chairman of the Department of Surgery and surgeon-in-chief of the Brigham, served as chief of the Division of General and Gastrointestinal Surgery from 1994 to 2000.
+Francis D. Moore, Jr., MD, headed the division from 2000 to 2019.

-In 2005, BWH established the Center for Surgery and Public Health, a joint program of Harvard Medical School and the Harvard School of Public Health to advance the science of surgical care delivery.
+In 2005, the Brigham established the Center for Surgery and Public Health, a joint program of Harvard Medical School and the Harvard T.H.
+Chan School of Public Health to advance the science of surgical care delivery.

-Atul Gawande, MD, general and endocrine surgeon, led the World Health Organization's Safe Surgery Saves Lives Initiative which resulted in the Surgical Safety Checklist that continues to reduce surgery-related complications at hospitals worldwide.
-Dr. Gawande documented his experience in his 2013 New York Times Bestseller, The Checklist Manifesto.
+Atul Gawande, MD, MPH, a general and endocrine surgeon, led the World Health Organization (WHO) Safe Surgery Saves Lives initiative, which resulted in the Surgical Safety Checklist that continues to reduce surgery related complications at hospitals worldwide.
+Dr. Gawande documented his experience in his 2013 New York Times Best Seller, The Checklist Manifesto.

 Internationally recognized for their expertise in diseases of the thyroid, parathyroid and adrenal gland, surgeons in the Thyroid Center perform over 600 procedures each year.
 The Thyroid Nodule Clinic maintains a registry of 10,000 thyroid nodule biopsy results, used for both research and patient monitoring.

-Nationally accredited as a comprehensive bariatric surgery center since 2006, the Center for Metabolic and Bariatric Surgery is currently accredited through the Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program (MBSAQIP), a joint accreditation of the American College of Surgeons and the American Society for Metabolic and Bariatric Surgery.
+Nationally accredited as a comprehensive bariatric surgery center since 2006, our Center for Weight Management and Wellness is currently accredited through the Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program (MBSAQIP), a joint accreditation of the American College of Surgeons (ACS) and the American Society for Metabolic and Bariatric Surgery (ASMBS).